iossifovlab/snakeobjects/documentation/documentation.rst

 In ``snakeobjects``, a *workflow user* creates a *project directory* and inside a project configuration file called ``so_project.yaml``.
-The ``so_project.yaml`` file contains parameters that specify the pipeline operating on the project, pointers to the input and :term:`metadata` associated with the project, and parameters that control the processing to configure the project.
+The ``so_project.yaml`` file contains parameters that specify the pipeline operating on the project, pointers to the input data and :term:`metadata` associated with the project, and parameters that control the processing to configure the project.
 The *workflow user* uses the ``sobjects`` command line tool to initialize (usually using the :option:`sobjects prepare`